musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

             	- libjpeg-turbo8
             	- php55-intl

 This should look very familiar to you now.
 The pkgs key lists the exact packages we want to be installed.
-Notice how we've include apc caching and the inlt extension that is required by Symfony2.
+Notice how we've include apc caching and the intl extension that is required by Symfony2.

 Now you can update your top.sls by simply replacing the old libapache2-mod-php5.sls file name with our new php55.sls.

 Simple!

 Well, not quite... for PHP to work properly we need to create a php.ini file that contains some custom directives.
 Some are required by Symfony2 and others are used to enable the extensions we've just installed.
+We'll come back to this in a bit.
+For now, let's get a bit more complex...

+###Apache

+In our previous setup we very simply used Salt to provision our VM with Apache but simply requesting the default apache2 module.
+This time though we're going to take things further and get more complex.

+Remember that our goal is to replicate the ServerGrove VPS setup on our local VM.
+To do this accurately we need to do more than simply use the same packages.
+ServerGrove will have configured their servers in certain ways that they think best serve their customers.
+We need to also replicate these configurations.
+Navigate into your VPS either using the dashboard file manager or ssh from the command line.
+Then navigate to /etc. In this directory there will be a directory called apache2.
+Download the entire apache2 directory and place it in your salt/roots/salt directory on your local machine.
+This directory contains all the custom configuration from your VPS that you can replicate locally.

+Next we need to rewrite our apache state.
+Create a new file in salt/roots/salt and call it apache2-mpm-prefork.sls.
+The first part of this file will be very familiar:

+	apache2-mpm-prefork:
+  		pkg:
+    		- installed
+  		service:
+    		- running

+We request the module "apache2-mpm-prefork" and install it and then we simply check that it is running.

+Now we need to add some configuration.
+First we're going to add the main apache2.conf file.
+Here is the code to add below the previous codeblock.

+	/etc/apache2/apache2.conf:
+    	file.copy:
+        	- name: /etc/apache2/apache2.conf
+        	- source: /srv/salt/apache2/apache2.conf
+        	- force: True
+        	- makedirs: True

+In Salt terms this is another state.
+It is the state the refers to the file "/etc/apache2/apache2.conf" whereas the previous state referred to the package "apache2-mpm-prefork".
+Here's what is going on here: